konskarz/wtools/README.md

 - Local Sync coordinates local directories and Cloud Storage.
 - Editor accesses Projects and the wTools folder for editing and running applications.

-> For guidance on data management in line with wTools, see the [Personal Computing Method](pcm.md).
+> For a conceptual overview of how wTools fits into a reproducible computing workflow, see the [Personal Computing Method](pcm.md).

 ## Advantages